 “For parents, preparation should start with thinking about how much they want to share,” says Jansen.
 That should guide them in their next steps, which could include creating a list of assets, the location and organization of legal documents, who they’ve

 What you should have on your discussion list

 “Many people don’t know where to start the discussion because they don’t want to step on each other’s toes,” says Contag.
 “Inviting the parents’ financial advisor to the meeting can help make the discussion easier.”
 And, he adds, the financial advisor can be a neutral third party should the discussion get uncomfortable.

 Start with a broad discussion of the parents’ goals, including the quality of their life and

 What are their sources of retirement income?
 Are they taking money out?
 Do they have enough?
 Who are the beneficiaries?
 Have they considered charitable donations or beneficiaries through retirement accounts?
 Is there a financial advisor they work with?

 What are parents’ wishes for how they would be cared for as they age?
-What plans do they have in place to pay for those expenses?
+What

 What are their wishes regarding medical care at the end of life?
 Have they designated someone who can act on their behalf to make health care decisions?